 5. Body Repair

 Sleep helps the body repair itself.
-During sleep the body is hard at work repairing damage caused by stress, ultra violet rays and other harmful exposure.
+During sleep the body is hard at work repairing damage caused by stress, pollution and other harmful exposure.

 How Much Sleep Do We Need?